 There are two different types of bacteria that can grow on cooked vegetables.
 The first type of bacteria is called pathogenic bacteria and the second type of bacteria is called spoilage bacteria.
 Both bacteria grow at a rapid speed and multiply faster on cooked food.
 This can develop as the cooked vegetables turn off smell, changing in texture and appearance and even grow mold.

 If you eat cooked vegetables that have turned bad you could become very ill with food poisoning.
-Food poisoning can result in very serious illness and symptoms that include nausea, diarrhea, vomiting and stomach pain.

 How Long Can Cooked Vegetables Last In The Freezer